Government School Funding in the Northern Territory

 Student information is collected in August of each year and validated by principals, as part of the National August Census.
 The census information is used to create a student needs profile for the school from which the school’s average per student rate is calculated and communicated to schools in October.
-This informs the preliminary funding available for the School Resourcing Model for the following year.
+This informs the preliminary (indicative) funding available for the School Resourcing Model for the following year.

-Fixed funding is provided for school operational costs such as electricity, water, telephone, cleaning and ground maintenance and non-urgent minor repairs.
+Fixed (facility) funding is provided for school operational costs such as electricity, water, telephone, cleaning and ground maintenance and non-urgent minor repairs.

 Targeted funding responds to individual students on top of the student needs based funding formula.